Carriacou and Petite Martinique

-Carriacou and Petite Martinique, also known as the Southern Grenadines, is a dependency of Grenada, lying north of Grenada island and south of Saint Vincent and the Grenadines in the Lesser Antilles.
-The islands of Carriacou and Petite Martinique belong to the sovereign state of Grenada.
-Together they all form the 3-island country of Grenada, Carriacou, and Petite Martinique.
+Carriacou and Petite Martinique, also known as the Southern Grenadines, is a dependency (part) of Grenada, lying north of Grenada island and south of Saint Vincent and the Grenadines in the Lesser Antilles.

 Carriacou Island is the largest island of the Grenadines, an archipelago in the Windward Islands chain.
 The island is 13 sqmi with a population of 9,595 (2019 census).
 The main settlements on the island are Hillsborough, L'Esterre, Harvey Vale, and Windward.

 The neighbouring island of Petite Martinique is 2.5 mi away from Carriacou, and also a part of Grenada.
 With its 586 acre and population of 900, it is smaller than Carriacou.
-The residents of this island live by boat-building, fishing and seafaring.
 Carriacou and Petite Martinique are known for its Regatta and Village Maroon.

 Colonial history

 On 27 September 1650, Jacques du Parquet bought Grenada from the Compagnie des Iles de l'Amerique, which was dissolved, for the equivalent of £1160.
 In 1657, Jacques du Parquet sold Grenada to Jean de Faudoas, Comte de Sérillac, for the equivalent of £1890.
 In 1664, King Louis XIV bought out the independent island owners and established the French West India Company.
 In 1674, the French West India Company was dissolved.
 Proprietary rule ended in Grenada, which became a French crown colony as a dependency of Martinique.

 Carriacou and Petite Martinique was part of the French colony in 1762.
 It was part of the British Grenada colony from 1763 to 1779 and 1783–1974.
 It was part of the French Grenada colony from 1779 to 1783.
 During this turbulent period, most of the land on Carriacou and all of the property on Petite Martinique was owned by a free black woman, Judith Philip, and her family members.
 It has been a dependency of Grenada since 1974.